 For most people with Lyme disease, a short course of antibiotics is enough to eliminate this common tick-borne infection.
 But for others, debilitating symptoms can linger for weeks or months, even after treatment.

-Two recent papers published in the journals PLoS ONE and the American Journal of Pathology seem to provide support for why some people treated with antibiotics still have symptoms months or even years later.
+Two recent papers published in the journals and the American Journal of Pathology seem to provide support for why some people treated with antibiotics still have symptoms months or even years later.

 Some experts caution, though, that because the study was done in monkeys, the results may not directly apply to people.